rlch/mcphub.nvim/README.md

       "env": {
         "API_KEY": "",                 // Falls back to process.env.API_KEY
         "SERVER_URL": null,            // Falls back to process.env.SERVER_URL
+        "OP_KEY": "$: cmd:op read op://example/secret", // use $: at the beginning to indicate that this is a command
         "AUTH_HEADER": "BEARER ${API_KEY}", // ${API_KEY} is replaced with resolved value of API_KEY in the env field falling back to process.env
         "DEBUG": "true"               // Direct value, no fallback }